 - special assignment pay

 Like other tax benefits, the combat pay tax exclusion is of significant financial value to the member of the armed services as a taxpayer.

-For example, if a member of the armed services is deployed to a combat zone for six months, half of his annual base pay is excluded from federal income tax.
+- If a member of the armed services is deployed to a combat zone for six months, half of their annual base pay is excluded from federal income tax.

 Tax debt forgiveness

 If a member of the armed services should be killed in action while deployed in a combat zone, or die later from injuries sustained while in a combat zone, their surviving family can make a special request with the IRS for forgiveness of the member's outstanding federal income tax debt.
 This tax relief also can apply to obtaining a refund for the surviving family if taxes were already paid.

 Enlisted active duty and reserve military can enjoy TurboTax Online for free

 In honor of our nation's military personnel, all enlisted active duty and reserve military can file free federal and state taxes with TurboTax Online using the TurboTax Military Discount.
 The #1 best-selling tax software, TurboTax easily handles military tax situations including: